-In this article, we will discuss the humble toilet and ways to clean it efficiently.
+In this article, we will discuss the best ways to clean a toilet bowl efficiently.

 Let’s understand the difference between disinfecting and cleaning – there is a big difference between them as they are individual cleaning actions and require separate cleaning products.
 In my opinion, the toilet needs to be cleaned regularly, not disinfected.